-Agency recognition and staff accreditation allows non-profit agencies and their nonattorney staff to practice immigration law.
+Agency recognition and staff accreditation allows non-profit organizations and their non-attorney staff to practice immigration law.
 It is an essential tool for increasing capacity to serve low-income, vulnerable immigrant populations with high quality, charitable immigration legal services.